Joyful woman sitting among Fall leaves

 Danny’s Struggle To Live

-However, our perception was different from that of the cardiologist.
-With the help of our primary care physician, we got Danny to Baylor Medical Center in Dallas.
-There, he found the level of care he needed.
-And happily lived for years afterward.
+But our perception was different from that of the cardiologist.
+With the help of our primary care physician, we sought a second opinion from a cardiologist at Baylor Medical Center in Dallas, a medical facility knowledgeable in the latest technology.

 Two Coworkers With Differing Perspectives